 Non-Surgical Devices that May Help

-While there few surgical options that are truly effective, there is a multitude of non-medical devices available over the counter.
+While there are limited surgical options available, their effectiveness may vary.
 A recent Internet search yielded multiple products designed to help with male incontinence.

 There are basically two groups of products; devices placed on the penis that compress the urethra and prevent undesired urine leakage, and absorbent products (pads, diapers) that absorb and retain the bladder leakage.

-There is little to no independent information for any of these products that are not actually produced by its manufacturer.
+For many of these products not produced by their manufacturer, there may be limited independent information available.
 However, before considering a product, it would be wise to check the manufacturer’s website (if one exists) to see if a peer-to-peer interface is provided.
 Reviewing comments of other users can be very valuable for selecting a device that is acceptable.

 Keep in mind that any device placed on the penis must be tight enough to hold the urethra closed and, thus, prevent leakage, yet not so tight as to prevent blood circulation.
 Generally, these devices are used for several hours at a time, and a diminishing of blood circulation to the penis for several hours can be disastrous.